-For the fourth installment of The CFO Journal we talked to Jennifer Ceran, CFO of the project management giant Smartsheet.
+For the fifth installment of The CFO Journal we talked to Jennifer Ceran, CFO of the project management giant Smartsheet.
 She shared insights on investing in operational excellence, going public, and her experience as a female executive.

 The CFO Journal “Who Is”